derhansen/form_crshield/README.md

 Just install the extension on your TYPO3 website using composer or the TYPO3 extension manager.
 No further configuration is required.

-## Settings
+## Extension settings

+The extension has the following extension settings, which can be adjusted if required.
+The default values should however be fine for most websites.

+### crJavaScriptDelay

-It is possible to configure the delay in seconds for the JavaScript response calculation.
-This can be done in the extensions settings.
-The default value is 3 seconds.
+Defines the delay in seconds for the JavaScript response calculation.
+The default value is `3` seconds.

+### minimumPageExpirationTime

+If the calculated page cache lifetime if very low (e.g. 60 seconds), it may not be possible to fill out a form before the expiration time for the CR response is reached.
+This setting defines the minimum amount of second, the calculated page cache lifetime must have.
+Default value is `900` seconds.

+### additionalPageExpirationTime

+Defines the amount of seconds, which is added to the calculated page cache lifetime, if the calculated page cache lifetime is below the defined value in `minimumPageExpirationTime`.

 ## Logging